vmware/terraform-provider-nsxt/website/docs/d/policy_ipv6_dad_profile.html.markdown

 This data source provides information about policy IPv6 Duplicate Address Discovery Profile configured on NSX.

-This data source is applicable to NSX Policy Manager.
+This data source is applicable to NSX Global Manager, and NSX Policy Manager.

 ## Example Usage